 About the Region

-As lead entity, the Kalispel Tribe of Indians Natural Resources Department’s fundamental challenge is to provide tribal members with an opportunity to engage in the same cultural practices as their ancestors, which includes fishing for wild salmonids.
-The tribe’s aboriginal territory consisted of more than 2 million acres in the inland Northwest.
-The Kalispel Indian Reservation consists of fewer than 5,000 acres.
+As lead entity, the Kalispel Tribe of Indians Natural Resources Department’s fundamental challenge is to provide tribal members with an opportunity to engage in the same cultural practices as their ancestors, which includes fishing for wild salmon species.
+The tribe’s aboriginal territory consisted of more than 2 million acres, while the Tribe’s reservation covers fewer than 5,000 acres.

-The Pend Oreille Salmonid Recovery Team is leading the efforts to recover bull trout, which is a culturally significant species and was listed as threatened with extinction under the federal Endangered Species Act in 1999.
-While no recovery goals have been set for bull trout in this region, restoration activities have precluded future listings of native fish species, such as westslope cutthroat trout.
+The Pend Oreille Salmonid Recovery Team is leading the efforts to recover bull trout, a culturally significant species listed in 1999 as threatened with extinction under the federal Endangered Species Act.
+While no recovery goals have been set for bull trout in this region, restoration activities have prevented listings of other species such as westslope cutthroat trout.